FHanus/ESP-IDF-Notes/ESP32 Software Setup/ESP-IDF/README.md

 Suggested app to actually write all your code in is either VS Code or much simpler tools like Sublime Text.

 *Note that the ESP-IDF build system does not support spaces in the paths to either ESP-IDF or to projects!*

+After creating the depository for your new project, use "cd <path>" to navigate into it in the ESP-IDF prompt.